p0wen/shelter/README.md

 ### Known Bugs & Issues

 * sizing of images in caroussel could be harmonized for future development steps
+* form a code perspective the rendering of the delete post modal in the myprofile page could be enhanced through the use of javascript to inject the gear.id and remove the rendering of one modal per post.

 ## Deployment